Managing Reactions¶

 Disables the reaction.

 When disabled, any associated tasks will not be created if triggered.
 All reaction configuration is still available, so that the reaction can be enabled when required.
-Note that a reaction which has been bound by an on<Always> request should not be disabled.
+Note that a reaction which has been bound by an on<Always> request should not be disabled as it will continuously spin checking for new tasks.

 Warning